How many qualified first aiders do you need?

 Does it matter if some qualifications are a few years old?

 One of the items that all Ofsted inspectors must ask to see as part of their inspection of your club is the first aid qualifications for your staff.
-So if any of your staff have first aid qualifications that are more than three years old, or that are not of the required type (ie 12 hour PFA for first aiders, emergency PFA for other newly qualified staff), this will be discovered.
+So if any of your staff have first aid qualifications that are more than three years old, or that are not of the required type (ie full 12-hour PFA for first aiders, emergency PFA or full PFA for other newly qualified staff), this will be discovered.
 And if you are found to have no staff, or insufficient staff, with up to date qualifications, Ofsted will suspend your registration until you can get enough staff trained so that you are safe to operate.

 As first aid training can be quite expensive, many clubs find it useful to get a couple of staff trained each year.
 In this way not only do you always have a member of staff with very recent training, but you also avoid a huge training bill every third year with everyone's training running out at the same time.